HumanRightsWatch/US-ChildWelfare-Publication/README.md

 # Human Rights Watch Analysis of Child Welfare Systems in the US
-## Quantitative analyses from the report ““If I Wasn’t Poor, I Wouldn’t Be Unfit” The Family Separation Crisis Within the US Child Welfare System"
+## Quantitative analyses from the report
+### 'If I Wasn’t Poor, I Wouldn’t Be Unfit'
+#### The Family Separation Crisis Within the US Child Welfare System"

 Code by Brian Root; report authored by Hina Naveed